Who are we?

 The importance of pastoral care

-There will be a strong pastoral structure where your child will be supported by their tutor and House staff, as well as Sixth Form students.
+There will be a strong pastoral structure where your child will be supported by their tutor and Head of Year, House Champions as well as Sixth Form students.
 This will provide the opportunity for your child to enjoy the sense of family, gained from belonging to a house including inter-house events and competitions.
 The strong emphasis on pastoral care will also enable your child to develop a sense of responsibility and mutual respect for the wider community.

 Where is the school located?